MxPerrot/Extra-Utilities/README.md

 A little plugin that I made for a private server but feel free to use it.
 (Not working for some reason.)

 For now you can automatically pause the game when no one is connected and do `/pause on/off` in game.
+(Don't work obviously)

 ### Downloading